-Israeli requirements are based on accounting standards issued by the Institute of Certified Public Accountants in Israel and the Israel Accounting Standards Board ("IASB").
+Israeli requirements are based on the Companies Law 1999 and on accounting standards issued by the Institute of Certified Public Accountants in Israel and the Israel Accounting Standards Board.
 In the past, the Institute of Certified Public Accountants in Israel was the body that established accounting standards.
-In recent years, this role has been assumed by the "IASB".
+In recent years, this role has been assumed by the Board.
 In addition, the Israel Securities Law and Regulations include some guidance pertaining to specific reporting and disclosure requirements.
 Financial statements are inflation-adjusted based on changes in the Israeli consumer price index.